 The challange and the balance

-We love a challenge, and in this project the ground conditions were a significant contributing factor to this, among other things.
+We love a challenge.
+In this project the ground conditions were a significant contributing factor to this, among other things.
 The square slopes 1.9 metres, and is located directly above a metro station.
-The solutions we came up with have not only made the food hall possible, but also led to lasting improvements with replaced sewage pipes and modern garbage disposal solutions for the square, among other things.
+The solutions we came up with have not only made the food hall possible.
+They also led to lasting improvements with replaced sewage pipes and modern garbage disposal solutions for the square, among other things.

-There are no plans for the temporary food hall to become permanent, even though many visitors have expressed a desire for this.
+There are no plans for the temporary food hall to become permanent.
+Though many visitors have expressed a desire for this.
 We can only agree, and highlight that the food hall has given Östermalmstorg new life and has made it a better place to visit than ever before.

-The temporary food hall has won the Design S award in the category of Architecture 2016, the Architizer A+ Award in the Commercial Retail 2017 Category, and the Stockholm Chamber of Commerce’s Urban Environment Award 2017.
+The temporary food hall has won the Design S award in the category of Architecture 2016.
+The Architizer A+ Award in the Commercial Retail 2017 Category.
+The Stockholm Chamber of Commerce’s Urban Environment Award 2017.
 The food hall was also nominated for the Mies van der Rohe Award in the late autumn of 2016.

 The team behind this project